Klobuchar is ending her presidential bid, will endorse Biden

 The three-term senator had one of this cycle's more memorable campaign launches, standing outside in a Minnesota snowstorm last February to tout her “grit” and Midwestern sensibilities.
 Klobuchar argued that her record of getting things done in Washington and winning even in Republican parts of her state would help her win traditionally Democratic heartland states like Wisconsin and Michigan that flipped in 2016 to give Donald Trump the presidency.

 She was hoping to own the moderate lane of a Democratic field that grew to some two dozen candidates.
 But that got much tougher when Biden joined the race in April, starting as a front-runner and remaining there.
 Klobuchar also was quickly overshadowed by Buttigieg, a fellow Midwesterner who shot from being the largely unknown mayor of South Bend, Indiana, to a top contender on a mix of intelligence, strong oratory and youthful optimism.
 Buttigieg dropped out on Sunday, saying he no longer had a viable path to the nomination.
-He has not endorsed anyone.
+He also plans to endorse Biden and appear with him at Monday night's rally, according to two people familiar with his decision who spoke on condition of anonymity because they weren't authorized to speak publicly about it.

 Klobuchar entered the race with low name recognition compared with many of her rivals, a disadvantage she was still citing a year into her campaign.
 Outside Minnesota, the lawyer and former prosecutor was best known for her questioning of Supreme Court nominee Brett Kavanaugh during a 2018 Senate Judiciary Committee hearing.